abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 ## Task 4: Verify if the Kubernetes cluster is connected to Azure Arc

-Now let us verify if the Kubernetes cluster is connected to Azure Arc and is in a healthy state.
+Now, let us verify if the Kubernetes cluster is connected to Azure Arc and is in a healthy state.

 1. Verify whether the cluster is connected by running the following command: